WaadAljaradt/Facebook_Application/README.md

-# Facebook_Application
+# Facebook_Application <\b>

-This is a prototype for facebook application that impelements some of the major features of facebook including 1- singin and singup
+This is a prototype for facebook application that impelements some of the major features of facebook including <\b>
+1- singin and singup
 2- post on the wall and view other friends posts (NewsFeed) 3- show friendlist and friend requests